Taking Pets on the Portsmouth to St Malo Ferry: The Complete 2026 Guide

 Can I take my pet as a foot passenger on the Portsmouth to St Malo ferry?

-What pet documentation do I need to travel Portsmouth to St Malo?
+What pet documentation do I need to travel Portsmouth to St Malo in 2026?

 Does my dog have to stay in the car on the Portsmouth to St Malo ferry?